Prosecution Tactics in Domestic Violence Cases

 The State of Texas is also skilled at using your phone calls from jail against you by recording them.
 They may obtain an incriminating statement or admission you made on the phone talking to someone about the incident.

-If you call the victim the State is known to frequently file an additional criminal charge of witness intimidation.
-Seemingly innocent words like “come on you don’t want me to get in trouble” can be the foundation for significantly increased jail time.
+If you call the victim, the State is known to frequently file an additional criminal charge of witness intimidation.
+Seemingly innocent words can be the foundation for significantly increased jail time.
+In these moments, Lexi emphasizes that “having the right legal support is essential” to ensure you don’t accidentally jeopardize your own case.

 Taking Sides And Calling You A Liar

-Domestic violence cases, more so than any other kind of case, are always a “he said – she said” situation.
-In order to resolve these cases, the police simply pick a side to believe so they can finish their paperwork and go home.
-Usually the police side with the woman, or whoever called 911 first, even if both parties were violent or the other person was the victim.
+Domestic violence cases are often a “he said – she said” situation.
+In order to resolve these cases, the police simply pick a side to believe.
+Usually, the police side with whoever called 911 first, even if both parties were violent or the other person was the aggressor.

-Regardless, if you have been accused of domestic violence you are almost certainly being called a liar by the police, who have decided to believe the other person.
-This arbitrary decision of who to believe has massive impacts on the accused.
+Regardless, if you have been accused, you are almost certainly being called a liar by the police.
 This is why Edgett Law Firm takes domestic violence cases in Plano, TX so seriously.
 You have a right to due process of law – and we’ll fight to make sure it’s fully exercised.